“I need a price on a truck scale”

 We typically get some version of these statements or questions just about every day.

 A rough estimate, on average, would be $65K-$85K for a 70×11 truck scale.
 It could be a little less money and it certainly could be more money, depending on what you are looking to do.
-We’ve modified this number to try and account for the 2022 inflationary price increases.
+We’ve modified this number to try and account for the 2022 and 2023 inflationary price increases.
 This price estimate is for the scale.
 You also have other costs such as the foundation, delivery, installation, and more.
 See below and we’ll provide more details on those costs.

 Bottomline, you need to work with a scale company and obtain a real quote to make sure of the current prices.

 So if the Truck Scale Costs This Much, What Else is there to Consider?